KiraxD/Password-Analyzer/README.md

 # 🔐 Password Analyzer GUI

-> Hack your own passwords — before someone else does
+> Hack your own passwords — before someone else does.
 > A sleek Python GUI app to check password strength with real-time feedback.
 Built using CustomTkinter.

 ---